openjax/esc/README.md

   </pluginRepositories>
   ```

-3. Next, add the `org.safris.commons`:`jetty` dependency to the POM.
+3. Next, add the `org.safris.commons:jetty` dependency to the POM.

   ```xml
   <dependency>